cysouw/diathesis/text/c07_reflexive.md

 ### [ NAL | N–L ] Reflexive accusative drop+locative

-Similar to the previous endoreflexive alternation, the alternation in [@next a,b] looks very much like self-inflicted reflexive reference.
-However, the conjunction seems to be perfectly possible here [@next c].
-It needs more investigation whether this alternation is really to be considered as a separate diathesis.
+Similar to the previous endoreflexive alternation, the alternation with *werfen* 'to throw' [@next a,b] acts on the body.
+However, additionally a locational phrase needs to be present [@next c].
+However, the reflexive construction [@next b] looks very much like self-inflicted reflexive reference.
+Indeed, the conjunction-test proposed in the previous section seems to be perfectly possible here [@next d].
+It needs more research to decide whether this alternation is to be considered as a separate diathesis.

 ::: ex
 a.
 Er wirft die Kleider aufs Bett.
 b.
 Er wirft sich aufs Bett.
-c.
+c. ^* Er wirft sich.
+d.
 Die Frauen warfen sich und ihre Kinder vor mein Pferd und baten um Hilfe.^[~~DWDS~~: Die Zeit, 23.03.2005, Nr.
 13.]
 :::

 **Attested Verbs**

-- *konzentrieren, legen, setzen, stellen, werfen*
+- *fokussieren, konzentrieren, legen, setzen, stellen, werfen*

 **Notes**

-The verb *konzentrieren* 'to concentrate, to focus' is slightly out-of-place among the other verbs in this group.
-It also has an *auf* prepositional phrase, but that does not have a locative meaning.
+The verbs *fokussieren* and *konzentrieren* 'to concentrate, to focus' are slightly out-of-place among the other verbs in this group.
+They also have an *auf* prepositional phrase, but they do not have a locative meaning.
 It still is a governed preposition though [@next].

 ::: ex
 a.
 Ich konzentriere meine Energie auf das Spiel.